 Welcome.
 A baby cot (free for under-threes) or an extra bed (€40 a day for under-10s, €85 a night for children aged 10-and-up) can be added to Junior Suites and upward.
 With advance notice, babysitting with a local nanny starts at €15 an hour.

-At the front of the terrace in summer for views of Mont Ventoux; by the fire in winter.
+At the front of the terrace in summer for views of Mont Ventoux.

 Linen, sunglasses, not too outré.

 Chef Anissa Boulesteix helms the hotel’s kitchens, creating Provençal menus inspired by the local markets and fertile Vaucluse terroir.
-Fine-dining restaurant La Madeleine puts local produce in the spotlight, showcasing delectable meat, fish and vegetable dishes in five- or seven-course tasting menus.
+Fine-dining restaurant La Madeleine puts local produce in the spotlight, showcasing delectable meat, fish and vegetable dishes in three-, five-, or seven-course tasting menus.
 The wines are equally impressive, many of them coming from notable nearby regions like Gigondas, Vacqueyras and Châteauneuf-du-Pape.
-La Table du Ventoux is more casual, serving an à la carte menu that’s also rooted in the local landscape.
-The views of Mont Ventoux are unbeatable, particularly on the terrace, which has live music on Tuesday and Thursday evenings.
-Order light goat cheese salads, comforting ginger-spiced bouillabaisse or satisfying pork ribs; save room for roasted apples or decadent chocolate mousse.
+La Table du Ventoux is more casual, serving an à la carte or three-course menu that’s also rooted in the local landscape.
+The views of Mont Ventoux are unbeatable, particularly on the terrace, which has live music on Tuesday and Friday evenings.
+Order light goat's cheese salads, comforting ginger-spiced bouillabaisse or satisfying pork ribs; save room for roasted apples or decadent chocolate mousse.

-The hotel's latest addition, the Grange Bar, is inspired by the stone stables that once stood in its location, although you can take your apéritif in any of the hotel’s many nooks and crannies, indoors or out: the terrace at La Table du Ventoux is pretty unbeatable in summer.
+You'll find the elegant bar on the ground floor of Maison Roche, the oldest part of the hotel.
+It's high-ceilinged space makes the perfect evening spot for relaxing over your Pastis (de rigueur in these parts of Provençe).
+You can also take your apéritif in any of the hotel’s many nooks and crannies, indoors or out: the terrace at La Table du Ventoux is pretty unbeatable in summer.

 The hotel is part of the hilltop village of Crillon le Brave.